-3.3 The Local Code of Corporate Governance for the County Council is a statement of the principles that the County Council will apply in its corporate governance framework.
-It also describes key components of that framework and how they will be monitored and reviewed.

-- 3.4 The Local Code is reviewed on an annual basis.
-This review ensures that key changes to the corporate governance framework (whether driven by external forces such as legislative changes or by internal factors) are reflected in the current Local Code. - 3.5 This year's review has resulted in minor changes and updates to the Local Code.
-Links to other documents on the County Council's website have been updated and further relevant links included in the text of the Local Code.
-For example: - separate reference is made to the Members' Code of Conduct (incorporating the general principles of public life) and the Officers' Standards of Conduct Procedure. - The Modern Slavery Statement has also been added to the policies and protocols that promote high ethical standards and good behaviour. - The Information Sharing Protocol has been agreed with all key partners and individual agreements are in place where personal data is shared.
-The revised draft Code showing tracked changes can be seen at Appendix A. - 3.6 Once approved by the Committee at this meeting, the Local Code will be referred collectively to the Chief Executive, the Leader of the Council, the Executive Member for Central Services, the Corporate Director Strategic Resources and the Assistant Chief Executive (Legal and Democratic Services) for formal approval, as stated in the Constitution.
+- 3.3 The Local Code of Corporate Governance for the County Council is a statement of the principles that the County Council will apply in its corporate governance framework.
+It also describes key components of that framework and how they will be monitored and reviewed. - 3.4 The Local Code is reviewed on an annual basis.
+This review ensures that key changes to the corporate governance framework (whether driven by external forces such as legislative changes or by internal factors) are reflected in the current Local Code. - 3.5 This year's review has resulted in minor changes and updates to the Local Code, for example, links to other documents on the County Council's website have been updated.
+Other amendments are shown as tracked changes.
+This year one of the biggest tests for the governance arrangements continues to be the effects of Coronavirus alongside the Local Government Reorganisation in North Yorkshire.
+Arrangements have been shown to stand up to the test of Coronavirus, with decision making arrangements continuing to be robust.

+The revised draft Code can be seen at Appendix A.

+3.6 Subject to any comments Members may have at this informal meeting, the Local Code will be referred to the Chief Executive Officer under his emergency delegated decision making powers, for him to recommend it for formal approval by himself, under paragraph 4.1(m) of the Officers' Delegation Scheme, in consultation with the Leader of the Council, the Executive Member for Central Services, the Corporate Director Strategic Resources and the Assistant Chief Executive (Legal and Democratic Services).